 As videographer Lee has created unique jazz and classical music videos combining recordings of his compositions with photomontages of landscapes and starscapes that interpret the nuances of the music.
 They can be seen on Lee's YouTube channel.

-Lee's first musical inspiration was at age 11, when he heard a jazz flutist perform live aboard an ocean liner to Europe.
-During his father?s sabbatical in Basil, Switzerland, he began taking flute lessons.
+Born in 1947, Lee's first musical inspiration was at age 11, when he heard a jazz flutist perform live aboard an ocean liner to Europe.
+During his father's sabbatical in Basil, Switzerland, he began taking flute lessons.
 After his return to San Francisco in the 1960s, the jazz he heard in Sausalito and North Beach and the rock at the Fillmore Auditorium became major influences on both his improvisational and written compositions.
-The Modern Jazz Quartet?s recording of Concierto De Aranjuez was seminal to Lee?s concept of combining classical and jazz styles.
+The Modern Jazz Quartet's recording of Concierto De Aranjuez was seminal to Lee's concept of combining classical and jazz styles.

 He studied at the University of California at Berkeley, the San Francisco Art Institute, and Berklee College of Music in Boston before moving to New York City in 1971.
 His fortuitous sublet of the apartment of a Manhattan School of Music piano student began his life-long study of Maurice Ravel, starting with the score of Gaspard de la nuit that he found in the apartment.